-A correlation analysis indicated that there was an association between the number of Biomphalaria snails and water flow velocity (-0.749) and between Biomphalaria snails and pH (0.614) (Table 2).
-Water flow velocity and pH were in turn highly correlated (-0.899) indicating a strong association between them (Table 2 and Fig 3).
-Weak associations existed between number of Biomphalaria snails and Temperature and Total dissolved solids (Table 2).
-In view of the result shown in table 1 that show that snail incidence varied with altitude and season we found it important to summarize mean values for water flow velocity and pH levels in the same way.
-Results for water flow velocity show that snails were found only in the dry season at the five sites where the velocity was in a range of 0.19 to 0.31 m/s.
-No snails were recorded at Koboko, which is the site at the ghest altitude.
-The water velocity in the dry season was 0.48 m/s, which is at the lower end of the range of values shown for the wet season and above the value of 0.4 m/s (the upper limit for presence of shown in Table 1).
-A similar trend can be seen for pH.
-Snails were found only when pH values were 7.1 or above
+Fig. 2.
+Abundance and distribution of common snail species at sites along River Kochi complete with the study year snails and pH (r = 0.614).
+Water flow velocity and pH were in turn highly negatively correlated (r = -0.899) indicating a strong association between them.
+Weak associations existed between number of Biomphalaria snails and Temperature and Total Dissolved Solids.
+Furthermore, our results show that snail incidence varied with altitude and season while results for water flow velocity show that snails were found only in the dry season at the five sites where the velocity was in a range of 0.19 to 0.31 m/s.
+No snails were recorded in Koboko, which is the site at the highest altitude.
+The water velocity in the dry season was 0.48 m/s, which is at the lower end of the range of values shown for the wet season and above the value of 0.4 m/s.
+A similar trend is true for pH where snails were found only when pH values were 7.1 or above.